Abhinav330/Data-Science-Projects/Project on Decision Tree and Random Forest/Readme.md

 Overall, this code demonstrates a typical machine learning workflow for classification tasks, including data exploration, preprocessing, model building, and evaluation.

-**Note**: The code appears to have some issues or discrepancies in terms of imports and variable usage, such as using `accuracy_score` from `sklearn.metrics` twice, and there are some missing import statements.
-These issues should be addressed for the code to run successfully.